Achieve excellent flavor in every dish with these easy-to-make homemade broth recipes, including chicken, vegetable, and bone broth.

-You know, of all the foods in the world, broth is one of the most versatile.
+Of all the foods in the world, broth is one of the most versatile.
 There are three fundamental broths that will take you a long way in the kitchen.
-From there, you can experiment with adding different ingredients to your basic broth recipes.
+From there, you can experiment with adding different ingredients to your essential broth recipes.
 The three basic broths are chicken broth, bone broth, and vegetable broth.
 If you can master the art of making rich broths, you will have laid the groundwork for achieving superlative flavor in every dish you make from now on.

-A good broth can serve as the foundation for hundreds of soups, gravies and sauces.
-Broth can even be used to supplement medical care for colds, flus, stomach upsets and more.
+A good broth can be the foundation for hundreds of soups, gravies, and sauces.
+Broth can even supplement medical care for colds, flu, stomach upsets, and more.
 Certain broths are known as a superfood, meaning they have a high density of vitamins and micronutrients.

-It’s so easy to make your own broth at home that it’s a real saving to skip the boxed version.
-And when you make your own broth, you can omit or reduce the salt if you want.
+It’s so easy to make your broth at home.
+And when you make your own broth, you can omit or reduce the salt.
 You can make it as spicy or bland as your taste prefers, and of course, you get the benefit of controlling the quality of the ingredients.
-We recommend you try making your own homemade broth at least once and compare the flavor to your favorite commercial brand.
-Let us know in the comments section which one you liked more!
+I recommend you try making your homemade broth at least once and compare the flavor to your favorite commercial brand.
+Let me know in the comments section which one you liked more!

 Homemade Chicken Broth

 It’s crucial to start with clean chicken.
-Raw chicken is susceptible to contaminants that you don’t want on your kitchen surfaces or in your broth.
+Raw chicken is susceptible to contaminants that you don’t want on your kitchen counter or in your broth.

 1. To wash chicken safely, begin with a clean sink.

-2. Next, set a dish next to the sink to place the raw chicken after you rinse it.
-(You don’t want to be fumbling around in the cabinets with unwashed hands after you’ve just handled the raw chicken.)
+2. Next, set a dish next to the sink to place the raw chicken after rinse it.
+(You don’t want to fumble in the cabinets with unwashed hands after handling the raw chicken.)

 3. Turn your faucet on so you have a very low stream of warm water.
 The key is to avoid splattering.